 The Low-Carb Diet

-The low-carb diet is a type of high nutrient diet that limits carbohydrates, such as those found in bread, pasta, and sweets.
+The low-carb diet limits carbohydrates, like those in bread, pasta, and sweets, while prioritizing nutrient-rich foods.
 Low-carb diets are typically high in protein and fat.
 Low-carb diets have improved heart health, reduced the risk of some chronic diseases, and helped with weight loss.

 The High-Protein Diet